webgrafia/cheshire-cat-chatbot/README.txt

 == Installation ==

-1. Upload the `cheshire-cat-wp` folder to the `/wp-content/plugins/` directory of your WordPress installation.
+1. Upload the `cheshire-cat-chatbot` folder to the `/wp-content/plugins/` directory of your WordPress installation.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to the WordPress admin panel, then navigate to **Settings -> Cheshire Cat**.
 4. Enter your Cheshire Cat URL (e.g., `http://localhost:1865`) and your API token.